 Strips Pendant Lamp

-Materials: Clear acrylic and white PVC, Bakelite socket.
+Materials: Round lampshade made of clear acrylic and white PVC slats, Bakelite socket.

 Cord Length: 65 cm / 25.59”